nathan-hyan/wadsmoosh-freedoom/README.md

 The current To-do list is:

-    - Add the map credits into the MAPINFO lump (no map credits are currently included)
+    - Locate the remaining freedoom map credits into the MAPINFO lump currently listed as unknown author.

 Everything else from the to-do list of the upstream of this fork has been done.